Shikoku Henro - Konzoji Station to Mino Station - Kagawa, Japan

 Getting There

-If you’re coming from other major hubs in Shikoku—such as Takamatsu, Matsuyama, or Kochi—you’ll likely need to transfer trains along the way, but the routes are generally straightforward.
+If you’re coming from other major hubs in Shikoku—such as Takamatsu, Matsuyama, or Kochi—you’ll likely need to transfer trains along the way, but routes are straightforward.
 Most connections are well signposted and easy to navigate, especially if you’re traveling with a JR Pass or a local rail pass.

 Route Overview